Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Disorder Symptoms.md

 Based on guidelines from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), your healthcare provider may ask you questions, such as how often you’re having these attacks, to determine if you in fact have panic disorder.

-A large 2016 surveyTrusted Source found that about 13.2% of people worldwide have experienced a panic attack at some point in their lives.
+A large 2016 survey found that about 13.2% of people worldwide have experienced a panic attack at some point in their lives.
 Of those people, only around 2 to 3% develop panic disorder.

 Many people have a single panic attack and never experience another.